Victoria Park (Hartlepool)

-Victoria Park is a football ground in Hartlepool, County Durham, England, which is the home of League Two club Hartlepool United.
+Victoria Park is a football ground in Hartlepool, County Durham, England, which is the home of National League club Hartlepool United.

 The four sides of the ground are known as the Town End Terrace (official capacity 1,775), the Niramax Stand (official capacity 1,617 seated and 1,832 terraced standing), the Cyril Knowles Stand (official capacity 1,599) and the Rink End (official capacity 1,033).
 The Town End Terrace is a standing area behind the south goal, and usually the most vocal area of the ground.
 The Neale Cooper Stand (formerly the Niramax Stand is an all seating stand with a terraced paddock at the west side of the ground.
 The Cyril Knowles Stand is a modern all-seater stand to the east of the ground.
 The Rink End is also an all-seater stand containing 1,033 seats, some with an obscured view of the pitch due to supporting pillars.
 The Rink End is at the north end of the ground and houses only away fans.

-The stadium was previously known as the Northern Gas and Power Stadium between August 2016 and June 2017.
-Additionally, the ground was called The Super 6 Stadium during the 2018–19 season for sponsorship reasons.
-From the 12 November 2021, Victoria Park will be known as the ‘Suit Direct Stadium’.
+The stadium was previously known as the Northern Gas and Power Stadium between August 2016 and June 2017 for sponsorship reasons.
+Additionally, the ground was called The Super 6 Stadium during the 2018–19 season and the Suit Direct Stadium from 2021 until 2024.
+The stadium was named as the 'Prestige Group Stadium' for the 2024–25 season.